giasonep/giasonep.github.io/_posts/2021-11-26-getting-started-in-data-science.md

 ## Data Science Reading

 Reading a Data Science related blog/article a day keeps you in the game.
+Check out both of these sites for unique, fun, and stimulating data related content.

 <p align="center"><a href="https://towardsdatascience.com/"><img src="/assets/images/jump_start/tds.png"></a></p>

 <p align="center"><a href="https://www.quora.com/"><img src="/assets/images/jump_start/quora.png"></a></p>

-## Additional Data Science Learning & Interview Prep
+## More Data Science Learning & Interview Prep

 *"A specific path for becoming a machine learning engineer in the real-world."* - Mike West, LogikBot